heathsc/gemBS/README.md

 ----------
 Changelog:
 ----------
-    3.5.3 Allow for read end specific trimming in bs_call 3.5.3 Enable range checks and asserts in bs_call all target; add bs_call debug target 3.5.2 Correct problems with gcc10.
+    3.5.4 Fix bug in the output of strand specific cpg txt files (not encode Bed files) where the 'C' entry was not being printed 3.5.3 Allow for read end specific trimming in bs_call 3.5.3 Enable range checks and asserts in bs_call all target; add bs_call debug target 3.5.2 Correct problems with gcc10.
 Move to htslib/samtools/bcftools version 1.11